Spring Break Camps and Activities in Reno and Sparks

 Reno Little Theater Spring Break Camp

-March 20 - 24 and 27 - 31, 2017.
-Spring break campers will have the opportunity to explore creative storytelling, improvisation, puppetry, creative movement, and musical theater.
+March 26 - 30 and April 2 - 6, 2018.
+Spring break campers will have the opportunity to explore creative storytelling. improvisation, creative movement, and musical theater.
 The camp is open to kids Kindergarten through 6th grade.
 Each weekly session has a different theme.
 Camp is 9 a.m. to 5 p.m. daily with early drop off and late pickup available.
 The first week (Rise Up) is for kids 6 to 8.
 The second week (Out of the Forest) is for age 9 and up.
-You can register online from the website or call (775) 813-8900 to register by phone.
-For more information, call (775) 372-7507.
+You can register online from the website or call (775) 813-8900 to register by phone or get more information.

-Spring Break 2017 Play Camps from KidScape Productions
+Spring Break Full Play Camp from KidScape Productions